 consider seeking legal advice or other expertise.

-Unless there is a good reason not to do so, you should seek and document the views of individuals, or their representatives, on the intended processing operation during a DPIA.
+Unless there is a good reason not to do so, you should seek and document the views of individuals whose personal data you process, or their representatives, on the intended processing operation during a DPIA.
 It is therefore important that you can describe the processing in a way that those you consult can understand.
 However, if you can demonstrate that consultation would compromise commercial confidentiality, undermine security, or be disproportionate or impracticable, these can be reasons not to consult.

 How do we assess necessity and proportionality?